saadbadreddine/sefactory-fsw-final-project/README.md

 <img src="./readme/title2.svg"/>

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
+> Hustle App is a map based LFG (looking for group) app aimed at sports players build to help people find others around them The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
 The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
 >
 > There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.

 ### User Stories

-- As a user, I want to browsse ablums, so that I can find quick links
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to find 2 basketball players around my area, so that me and my team can have a full court game
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, Karim wants to find a team of basketball planning a game, so that he can join them

 <br><br>